Introduction to Abstract Photography

 Lunch Break

-13:15 - 15:15
+13:15 - 16:15

-Play Time - theory into practice
+Play Time - Theory into practice with individual and group feedback along the way

 Engaging in playful and mindful activities, you will be taking photographs implementing theory into practice.
 You can work on specific themes I will be suggesting or you can choose to shoot freely.
 I will be guiding you when needed and giving you practical tips on how to achieve your desired results.